Fuel Tanker Explodes Killing 57 In Tanzania Accident: Police - UrduPoint

 Fuel Tanker Explodes Killing 57 In Tanzania Accident: Police

-Fifty-seven people died Saturday when a fuel tanker exploded after an accident at Morogoro, 200 kilometres (120 miles) west of the Tanzanian capital Dar es Salaam, police said.
+Fifty-seven people died Saturday when a fuel tanker exploded after an accident west of the Tanzanian capital Dar es Salaam, police said

-Nairobi, (UrduPoint / Pakistan Point News - APP - 10th Aug, 2019 ) :Fifty-seven people died Saturday when a fuel tanker exploded after an accident at Morogoro, 200 kilometres (120 miles) west of the Tanzanian capital Dar es Salaam, police said.
+Nairobi, (UrduPoint / Pakistan Point News - APP - 10th Aug, 2019 ) :Fifty-seven people died Saturday when a fuel tanker exploded after an accident west of the Tanzanian capital Dar es Salaam, police said.

 "There was a big blast which has so far killed at least 57 people," mainly people trying to collect leaking fuel, regional police chief Willbrod Mtafungwa told reporters.